 Search engine ranking, somewhere or the other, has impacts on the business revenue.

 Mobile-First Indexing May Sway Your ROI

-In the above context, we find that the mobile-first indexing may influence your ranking marginally.
-And since ranking being a major factor behind the rise and fall of revenue, the mobile-first may sway your ROI indirectly.
+In the above context, we find that mobile-first indexing may influence your ranking marginally.
+And since ranking is a significant factor behind the rise and fall of revenue, the mobile-first may sway your ROI indirectly.